by Susan Flantzer © Unofficial Royalty 2015

 Charlotte and Leopold were married on May 2, 1816, in the Crimson Drawing Room at Carlton House, the Prince of Wales’ London home.
 Oatlands in Surrey, the country home of Charlotte’s uncle Prince Frederick, Duke of York, was the site of the honeymoon.
 After the honeymoon, the newlywed couple settled at Claremont House near Esher, England which the British nation had purchased by an Act of Parliament as a wedding gift for Charlotte and Leopold.
 Leopold was made a British citizen, received the honorary rank of Field Marshal, and was created a Knight of the Order of the Garter The marriage was deemed to be a success and the couple was blissfully happy.

-In August of 1830, the southern provinces (modern-day Belgium) of the Netherlands rebelled against Dutch rule.
-International powers meeting in London agreed to support the independence of Belgium, despite the fact that the Dutch refused to recognize the new country.
+In August 1830, the southern provinces (modern-day Belgium) of the Netherlands rebelled against Dutch rule.
+International powers meeting in London agreed to support the independence of Belgium, even though the Dutch refused to recognize the new country.
 On April 22, 1831, Leopold was asked by the Belgian National Congress if he wanted to be King of the Belgians.
 Leopold swore allegiance to the new Belgian constitution on July 21, 1831, and became the first King of the Belgians.
 Each year July 21 is celebrated as Belgian National Day.

 Leopold and Louise-Marie had four children: